 Speaking of clean, cleansing your body of all the toxins you’ve sweated out and using your own personal beauty products is a huge benefit to an at-home workout.

 Who knows what’s lurking on the floors of your local gym’s showers.
-Even worse is not showering and stewing in salty sweat until you finally get a chance to rinse off at home.
+Even worse is not showering and stewing in salty, sweaty toxins until you finally get a chance to rinse off at home.

 6. Privacy Working Out At Home